gerd-moellmann/emacs-with-cl-packages/README.md

 - MacOS 12 on X86_64 (Intel)

-Please open an issue to discuss experiences on other systems.
+>[!IMPORTANT]
+> Please open an [issue](../../issues) to report your experiences, even if you encounter no problems.
+Mention your OS version, CPU, and any other relevant details.

 ## Install